Accenture/DX-Mate/README.md

 # DX-Mate

 DX-Mate is an extension that provides a set of UI actions to improve SFDX development efficiency.
+Note, when installing a new version using [vsix](https://code.visualstudio.com/docs/editor/extension-marketplace#_install-from-a-vsix) the previous version should be uninstalled first.

 ![Extension Screenshot](src/graphics/extension_screenshot.png)